 The BDHS uniform skirt is the only approved skirt.
 Skirt length should not be shorter than 4" above the back crease of the knee.
-Skirts must be worn with plain, opaque (cannot see skin tone) black tights (old uniform skirt style) or navy blue tights (new skirt style).
+Skirts must be worn with plain, opaque (cannot see skin tone) navy blue tights.
 No texture or designs are permitted.